Dahshur: Tombs and cemeteries

 Located closely to the pyramid of the 12th Dynasty several undisturbed tombs of royal women were found, containing a large amount of lapidary and jewelry that have been determined to be of the highest stage of metalworking in Egypt during this time period.
 The pyramid of Senusret III was part of a huge complex, with several smaller pyramids of royal women, along with another pyramid to the south.
 In a gallery tomb next to this pyramid were found two treasures of the king's daughters (Sithathor).
 Extensive cemeteries of officials of the Old Kingdom and Middle Kingdom have been found around Dahshur's pyramids.
 Dahshur was Egypt's royal necropolis during the reign of the 12th Dynasty king Amenemhat II.

 Contemporary history

 In July 2012, Dahshur's entire Christian community, which some estimate to be as many as 120 families, fled to nearby towns due to sectarian violence.
 The violence began in a dispute over a badly ironed shirt, which in turn escalated into a fight in which a Christian burned a Muslim Arab clan member to death.
-Furthermore, during clashes another Muslim suffered head injuries and later died due to a gasoline bomb being thrown from a roof top of a building.
+Furthermore, during clashes another Muslim suffered head injuries and later died due to a gasoline bomb being thrown from a rooftop of a building.
 At least 16 homes and properties of Christians were pillaged, some were torched, and a church was damaged during the violence.
 This incident was reported internationally.

 As of January 2013, and due to the security vacuum that still prevails in Egypt following the 2011 uprising, the site is under threat of desecration and damage due to encroachment by locals of surrounding urban settlements.